Curr & Dewar Limited

 12. Buyers Premium

 Is charged on the price realised for each lot, whether sold by auction or private treaty, at 20% payable by the buyer to Curr & Dewar Limited for their own retention.
-This charge is subject to VAT at the current rate, non recoverable (see clause 12).
+This charge is subject to VAT at the current rate and is non recoverable (see section 13).

 13. Value Added Tax